PIYUSH-BAMNIA-25/Stock-Market-Prediction/README.md

 - **Pandas**: Data manipulation and analysis tool.
 - **NumPy**: For handling large, multi-dimensional arrays and matrices.
 - **Matplotlib** & **Seaborn**: Libraries for data visualization to generate charts and plots.
-- **Plotly**: For interactive data visualizations.
-- **mplfinance**: Specifically used for visualizing financial data, like candlestick charts for stock prices.
 - **Scikit-learn**: A machine learning library for data preprocessing, model building, and evaluation.

 ## 🌍 **Data Source**